clstacy/BIOL5153/CV.md

 __Since 2020__
 :   *Graduate Research Assistant for the [Ceballos Research Lab](https://ceballoslab.uark.edu/)*
     (Fayetteville, AR.
 United States).

-Researching novel approaches for quantifying host-virus interactions of non-lytic viruses.
-I analyze virus-induced temporal phenotypic changes of the host to quantify virulence.
-I have co-authored two papers introducing and applying techniques for differentiation virus-induced growth changes.
-I work with Gaussian process modeling techniques, MLP Classifiers, convolutional and recurrent neural networks, dynamic flux-balance analysis of stressed systems and agent-based simulation techniques
+* Researching novel approaches for quantifying host-virus interactions of non-lytic viruses.

+* I analyze virus-induced temporal phenotypic changes of the host to quantify virulence.

+* Co-authored two papers introducing and applying techniques for differentiation virus-induced growth changes.

+* Gaussian process modeling techniques, MLP Classifiers, convolutional and recurrent neural networks, dynamic flux-balance analysis of stressed systems and agent-based simulation techniques

 __2019-2020__
 :   *Laboratory Technician for the [Ceballos Research Lab](https://ceballoslab.uark.edu/)*
     (Fayetteville, AR.
 United States).

-Operated state-of-the-art Fast Protein Liquid Chromatography (FPLC) machine, created a SOP for use and maintainence of device including automated buffer making, ion exchange, and size exclusion best-practices.
-I also maintained lab supplies and handled ordering for the lab.
+* Operated state-of-the-art Fast Protein Liquid Chromatography (FPLC) machine

+* Created a SOP for use and maintenance of device including automated buffer making, ion exchange, and size exclusion best-practices.

+* Maintained lab supplies and handled ordering for the lab.
 I implemented a proof-of-concept neuron tracing and counting algorithm to be used by a PhD student.

-I used the software Geneious for primer design, phylogenetic analysis of novel genomes to assist graduate and undergradute research projects in the lab.
-I used protein databank tools and molecular dynamics protein modeling tools to predict subunit interactions of engineered protein complex.
+* Used the software Geneious for primer design, phylogenetic analysis of novel genomes to assist graduate and undergraduate research projects in the lab.

+* Used protein databank tools and molecular dynamics protein modeling tools to predict sub-unit interactions of engineered protein complex.

 __2019 (6 months)__
 :   *Athletic Tutor for University of Arkansas Athletics Program*
     (Fayetteville, AR.
 United States).

-Lead individual and small group tutoring sessions for General and Organic Chemistry I and II, Biochemistry I, Biochemistry II, Introduction to Biochemistry, Principles of Biology,  Anatomy and Physiology, Calculus I, and Principles of Statistics.
+* Lead individual and small group tutoring sessions for General and Organic Chemistry I and II, Biochemistry I, Biochemistry II, Introduction to Biochemistry, Principles of Biology,  Anatomy and Physiology, Calculus I, and Principles of Statistics.

 __2017-2019__
 :   *Peace Corps Volunteer High School Chemistry Teacher*
     (Kolahun, Lofa County.
 Liberia).

-Worked as first and only chemistry teacher in only high school in Kolahun district of Liberia since 2004.
+* Worked as first and only chemistry teacher in only high school in Kolahun district of Liberia since 2004.
 Designed and led interactive lesson plans for over 1200 students for 2 years (grades 10-12).

-Created exam questions for each grade and compiled a question generator for future use.
-Engaged in capacity building by training other interested science teachers in fundamental chemistry concepts and ways to teach them.
-Provided resources and practice teaching chemistry courses to student teacher in order to continue after my depature.
-Co-lead Girls Club of Kolahun in promotion of gender equity.
+* Created exam questions for each grade and compiled a question generator for future use.

+* Engaged in capacity building by training other interested science teachers in fundamental chemistry concepts and ways to teach them.

+* Provided resources and practice teaching chemistry courses to student teacher in order to continue after my departure.

+* Co-lead Girls Club of Kolahun in promotion of gender equity.
 Introduced indigenous language component to malaria education program at local health clinic.

-Grassroots soccer volunteer and mentor.
-Collaborated with local NGO to train local students to lead age-appropriate critical thinking workshops for children identified as disadvantaged.
+* Grassroots soccer volunteer and mentor.

+* Collaborated with local NGO to train local students to lead age-appropriate critical thinking workshops for children identified as disadvantaged.

 __2014-2017__
 :   *Supplemental Instruction Leader (Chemistry) for CLASS+ at University of Arkansas*
     (Fayetteville, AR.
 United States).

-Lead small group drill sessions to promote student success in first year chemistry courses ranging from Fundamentals of Chemistry to Honors Chemistry II.
-Designed and facilitated interactive lesson plans.
-Served as an SI leader mentor advising and co-leading yearly trainings for SI leaders on campus.
-Focused on increasing interactivity in lessons and promoting gender equitable teaching approaches.
+* Lead small group drill sessions to promote student success in first year chemistry courses ranging from Fundamentals of Chemistry to Honors Chemistry II.

+* Designed and facilitated interactive lesson plans.

+* Served as an SI leader mentor advising and co-leading yearly trainings for SI leaders on campus.

+* Focused on increasing interactivity in lessons and promoting gender equitable teaching approaches.

 Education